California Universal Meals

 The CEP is a four-year reimbursement option for eligible high poverty schools.
 A district can decide if they want school sites to participate individually in the CEP, if they want to group some schools together in order to meet eligibility requirements, or if they want the entire district to participate.
 This reimbursement option is based solely on direct certification data, which means that agencies operating CEP do not have to collect household meal applications.

 Reimbursement under CEP is determined by multiplying the ISP by the multiplier, which is 1.6 (a number set by the U.S. Department of Agriculture).
 This is the percentage of meals that can be claimed at the free rate.
-Participating in CEP can bring additional federal dollars to the state and reduces the fiscal burden.
-Federal reimbursement is based on the percentage of students who are directly certified.
-And under the Universal Meals Program, state reimbursement will cover the cost of any meals claimed at the paid rate of reimbursement.
+The meals reimbursed at the free rate will be reimbursed with federal reimbursement, while additional state reimbursement will cover the cost of any meals claimed at the paid rate.

 CEP applications are due June 30 of each year.
 For information on how to apply for CEP, please reach out to your School Nutrition Programs Specialist by visiting the School Nutrition Programs Specialist Directory web page.